FIWARE/tutorials.NGSI-v2/docs/historic-context-flume.md

 This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.

--   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
+-   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors.
 -   The `idPattern` in the request body ensures that Cygnus will be informed of all context data changes.
 -   The `throttling` value defines the rate that changes are sampled.